 Hello.
 I’m Christina, and as a South African, I struggled to source natural recipes which used ingredients that were easy for me to source locally.
 Most of the information I gathered was from international sites and in US measurements, and many of the recipes I found were inadequate.
 So I started this blog in an attempt to make the natural journey easier for my fellow South Africans than it was for me.

-Why I chose the natural route?
+Why DID YOU choose the natural route?

+Now there’s no need to go the to extreme like I did and throw everything away, you can just take it one step at a time.
 I would strongly recommend getting rid of your roll-on/ antiperspirant.
 Go on, throw it as far as your perspiring armpits will allow.
 The stuff is down right bad I tell you!
 Here’s why.
 But don’t fret, my recipes will still leave you smelling fresh like a daisy at sunrise.
-Try my DIY roll-on recipe.
+Try my DIY roll-on recipe and my body spray.